ern3509/Part-Guided-HyperDiffusion/README.md

 - **evaluation_metrics_3d.py**: Methods to calculate MMD, COV and 1-NN from [DPC](https://github.com/luost26/diffusion-point-cloud).
 Both for 3D and 4D.

 **Entry Point**
+- **hyyperdiffusion.ipynb**: General Entry point.
+It is a colab notebook in case you don't have a GPU enough big to train the diffusion model
 - **hyperdiffusion_env.yaml**: Conda environment file (see [Get Started](#get-started) section).
 - **main.py**: Entry point of our codebase.